sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 ![Microsoft Logo](images/MicrosoftLogo.png)

-Windows 10 Deployment Whitepaper for System Builders

-v1.00

-Microsoft Corporation

-Jan 2016

-The information contained in this document represents the current view of Microsoft Corporation and its Affiliates ("Microsoft") on the issues discussed as of the date of publication.
-Because Microsoft must respond to changing market conditions, it should not be interpreted to be a commitment on the part of Microsoft, and Microsoft cannot guarantee the accuracy of any information presented after the date of publication.

-MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, AS TO THE INFORMATION IN THIS DOCUMENT.

-Complying with all applicable copyright laws is the responsibility of the user.
-Without limiting the rights under copyright, no part of this document may be reproduced, stored in or introduced into a retrieval system, or transmitted in any form or by any means (electronic, mechanical, photocopying, recording, or otherwise), or for any purpose, without the express written permission of Microsoft Corporation.

-Microsoft may have patents, patent applications, trademarks, copyrights, or other intellectual property rights covering subject matter in this document.
-Except as expressly provided in any written license agreement from Microsoft, the furnishing of this document does not give you any license to these patents, trademarks, copyrights, or other intellectual property.

-Unless otherwise noted, the example companies, organizations, products, domain names, e-mail addresses, logos, people, places and events depicted herein are fictitious, and no association with any real company, organization, product, domain name, e-mail address, logo, person, place or event is intended or should be inferred.

-Microsoft does not make any representation or warranty regarding specifications in this document or any product or item developed based on these specifications.
-Microsoft disclaims all express and implied warranties, including but not limited to the implied warranties or merchantability, fitness for a particular purpose and freedom from infringement.
-Without limiting the generality of the foregoing, Microsoft does not make any warranty of any kind that any item developed based on these specifications, or any portion of a specification, will not infringe any copyright, patent, trade secret or other intellectual property right of any person or entity in any country.
-It is your responsibility to seek licenses for such intellectual property rights where appropriate.
-Microsoft shall not be liable for any damages arising out of or in connection with the use of these specifications, including liability for lost profit, business interruption, or any other damages whatsoever.
-Some states do not allow the exclusion or limitation of liability or consequential or incidental damages; the above limitation may not apply to you.

-© 2016 Microsoft Corporation.
-All rights reserved.

-Microsoft, Windows, Windows 10, Windows 8.1, Windows 8, Windows 7 and Windows Vista are either registered trademarks or trademarks of Microsoft Corporation in the United States or other countries or regions.

-The names of actual companies and products mentioned herein may be the trademarks of their respective owners.

 # Contents

-Use this guide to deploy Windows® 10 to a line of computers by following these steps:
+Use this guide to deploy Windows® 10 to a line of computers by following the steps in this guide.

 # Summary

-The purpose of this whitepaper is to document a prescriptive method for Windows 10 deployment which includes online and offline customizations, targeting system builders for both 64bit and 32bit configurations.
+The purpose of this whitepaper is to document a prescriptive method for Windows 10 deployment that includes online and offline customizations, targeting system builders for both 64-bit and 32-bit configurations.

-This is a step-by-step guide intended to provide information about Windows 10 deployment requirements as well as enabling the OEMs to include/exclude optional steps due to their specific deployment environment.
+This is a step-by-step guide intended to provide information about Windows 10 deployment requirements as well as enabling the system builders to include/exclude optional steps due to their specific deployment environment.

 # Intended Audience

 This procedure is specially targeted for system builders and applies to all Windows 10 client operating system versions.
-This document addresses level 200 technicians on Windows deployment.
-In order to complete level 100 please refer to “Getting Started with the Windows ADK” document (ADK\_GetStarted.chm) under Windows 10 ADK installation directory.
+This document addresses level 200 technicians about Windows deployment.
+For an introduction to Windows 10 deployment (level 100), see “Getting Started with the Windows ADK” document (ADK_GetStarted.chm) under Windows 10 ADK installation directory.
 You may prefer to refer to external resources like [TechNet](http://technet.microsoft.com/) and [MSDN](http://www.msdn.com/) as well

 # Introduction